Juan María Fernández y Krohn

 Juan María Fernández y Krohn (born c.
-1948) is a convicted Spanish Traditionalist Catholic priest, journalist, and lawyer, who tried to assassinate Pope John Paul II in 1982.
+1948) is a Spanish Traditionalist Catholic journalist, lawyer, and former priest who was convicted for the attempted assassination of Pope John Paul II in 1982.

 Early life

 Fernández y Krohn was born c.
 1948 in Madrid, the son of a middle-class Andalusian family with distant Norwegian ancestors.
 He successfully studied at the Escuelas Pías in Madrid's Argüelles district.
 At age 17, he began studying economics at the Complutense University of Madrid.
 At the beginning of his studies he joined the syndicalist and Falangist fraternity Frente de Estudiantes Sindicalistas (FES) and acted as an activist on the progressive wing of the group.
 He graduated with very good results.
 After turning away from his former political activities, he increasingly took on anti-communist and integralist positions and visited various places of Marian apparitions.

 Priestly activity

-In 1975 Krohn came to Écône in the Swiss canton of Valais to contact the Priestly Fraternity of St. Pius X. In Argentina and later Brazil, he continued to come in contact with integralist communities.
+In 1975, Fernández y Krohn came to Écône in the Swiss canton of Valais to contact the Priestly Fraternity of St. Pius X. In Argentina and later Brazil, he continued to come in contact with integralist communities.
 In 1978, Fernández y Krohn was ordained to the priesthood by the Traditionalist archbishop and founder of the FSSPX Marcel Lefebvre.
 As a pastor, Fernández y Krohn looked after two congregations of the FSSPX near Paris and in Rouen.

 The FSSPX was founded in 1970 to adhere to the rites and disciplines of the Roman Catholic Church from before the Second Vatican Council (1962-1965).